Sam Etcheverry: Coaching career

 Etcheverry returned to Canada in 1964 as the head coach of the Quebec Rifles of the United Football League.
 The league folded at the end of the season and Etcheverry remained out of coaching until 1967 when he became an assistant at Loyola College in Montreal.

 On December 9, 1969, Etcheverry was hired to coach the Alouettes.
-In his first season, he led the Alouettes to a 3rd place finish in the Eastern Football Conference with a 7–6–1 record (worst out of the six teams that qualified for the playoffs in the league, which had nine teams at the time that gave three spots to both conferences).
+In his first season, he led the Alouettes to a 3rd-place finish in the Eastern Football Conference with a 7–6–1 record (worst out of the six teams that qualified for the playoffs in the league, which had nine teams at the time that gave three spots to both conferences).
 They beat Toronto 16–6 to advance to the best-of-2 Eastern Finals against Hamilton.
 They won 32–22 and 11–4 to advance to the 58th Grey Cup championship game versus the Calgary Stampeders.
 In a muddy natural grass field (the last for a Grey Cup for over a decade) detested by both teams in Toronto, Montreal prevailed 23–10.
 The next year, they went 6–8 and missed the playoffs after Ottawa beat them on tiebreakers.
-They finished 4–10 the next year, but as three teams were guaranteed to make it from the East, Montreal's one game advantage over fourth place Toronto meant a playoff birth.
-Facing Ottawa in the semifinals, they lost 14–11 to the Rough Ridwrs.
+They finished 4–10 the next year, but as three teams were guaranteed to make it from the East, Montreal's one game advantage over fourth place Toronto meant a playoff berth.
+Facing Ottawa in the semifinals, they lost 14–11 to the Rough Riders.
 He resigned at the end of the 1972 CFL season.
 His overall record is 14–24–1.

 In 1982, he became the general manager and president of the Montreal Concordes.
 Etcheverry was fired shortly before the start of the 1983 season and head coach Joe Galat replaced him as general manager.

 Following the demise of the Concordes, Etcheverry joined a group interested in bringing an NFL franchise to Montreal.
 He was one of the group's representatives at the 1988 NFL owners meeting.